 Domestic commissary sales decreased slightly to \$89.6 million for the three months ended June 27, 2004, from \$90.0 million for the comparable period in 2003 and were essentially flat for the six months ended June 27, 2004 with the comparable period in 2003, as the impact of higher cheese price increases were substantially offset by lower volumes resulting from decreased restaurant transactions.
 Other sales increased to \$12.9 million for the three months ended June 27, 2004, from \$12.2 million for the comparable period in 2003, primarily as a result of an increase in revenues associated with insurance-related services provided to franchisees.
-Other sales increased to \$27.6 million for the six months ended June 27, 2004 from \$23.8 million for the comparable period in 2003, primarily as a result of an increase in revenues associated with our March 2004 NCAA national promotion.
+Other sales increased to \$27.6 million for the six months ended June 27, 2004 from \$23.8 million for the comparable period in 2003, primarily as a result of an increase in revenues associated with insurance-related services to franchisees and the first quarter promotional item sales associated with our March 2004 NCAA national promotion.

 International revenues consist of the Papa John's United Kingdom (U.K.) operations, denominated in British Pounds Sterling and converted to U.S. dollars (91% of international revenues for both the three and six-month periods in 2004) and combined revenues from operations in 15 other international markets denominated in U.S. dollars.
-Total international revenues decreased 6.6% to \$7.6 million for the three months ended June 27, 2004, compared to \$8.2 million for the comparable period in 2003, reflecting a decrease in restaurant revenues due to the operation of only one Company-owned restaurant during the second quarter of 2004 as compared to \$15.9 million for the same period in 2003, as revenues from increased unit openings and the impact of a more favorable dollar/pound exchange rate were more than offset by a decrease in corporate restaurant revenues due to the operation of only one Company-owned restaurant during the first six months of 2004 as compared to an average of six restaurants for the comparable period in 2003.
+Total international revenues decreased 6.6% to \$7.6 million for the three months ended June 27, 2004, compared to \$8.2 million for the comparable period in 2003, reflecting a decrease in restaurant revenues due to the operation of only one Company-owned restaurant during the second quarter of 2004 as compared to an average of six restaurants for the comparable period in 2003.
+Total international revenues decreased 1.7% to \$15.6 million for the same period in 2003, as revenues from increased unit openings and the impact of a more favorable dollar/pound exchange rate were more than offset by a decrease in corporate restaurant revenues due to the operation of only one Company-owned restaurant during the first six months of 2004 as compared to an average of six restaurant to an average of six restaurant revenues in corporate restaurant revenues due to the operation of only one Company-owned restaurant during the first six months of 2004 as compared to an average of six restaurants for the comparable period in 2003.